Father Figure (George Michael song)

-"Father Figure" is a song by English singer-songwriter George Michael from his debut studio album, Faith (1987).
+"Father Figure" is a song by English singer and songwriter George Michael from his debut studio album, Faith (1987).
 It was released on 28 December 1987 as the album's fourth single by Columbia Records.
-The song reached number one on the US Billboard Hot 100 and number 11 on the UK Singles Chart.
-Additionally it was a top 5 hit in Australia, Belgium, Canada, Iceland, Ireland, the Netherlands and Spain.
+The song reached number one on the US Billboard Hot 100 and number 11 on the UK singles chart.
+Additionally it was a top five hit in Australia, Belgium, Canada, Iceland, Ireland, the Netherlands and Spain.

-Background
+Background and composition

-George Michael had this to say on the genesis of "Father Figure":
+Michael had this to say on the genesis of "Father Figure":

-Composition

-The song is an R&B ballad, and also features elements of Middle Eastern music and gospel.
+The song is an R&B ballad, and features elements of Egyptian music and gospel music.
+On the track's origins Michael said:

-On the tracks origins George Michael said:It started off with a rhythm track with a snare, and when you play it like that it sounds a bit like Prince.
-But I must have been listening to it without the snare and gone, “Oh my God, that totally changes the record!”
-It suddenly becomes a gospel record.

 Chart performance

-Released in the United Kingdom in December 1987, "Father Figure" reached number eleven on the UK Singles Chart – the first time Michael had failed to reach the top ten in his home country.
+Released in the United Kingdom in December 1987, "Father Figure" reached number eleven on the UK singles chart – the first time Michael had failed to reach the top ten in his home country.

 In the United States, "Father Figure" debuted on 16 January 1988 at number 49, while "Faith" was still prominent (at number nine) in the top ten of the chart.
 "Father Figure" reached number one on 27 February 1988, staying at the top for two weeks.
 Altogether, the single spent 17 weeks in the chart.

+After being prominently featured in Halina Reijn's 2024 erotic thriller Babygirl, the song recharted on the UK Singles Downloads Chart (No. 71) and UK singles chart (No. 73).